The Craft

 Review:

-We start this off with Sarah Bailey (Robin Tunney) moving to Los Angeles with her father, Cliff De Young, and his wife.
-Later in the film we learn that Sarah’s real mother passed away during childbirth.
-She goes to school and we learn that she is a bit of a loner.
+We start this off with Sarah Bailey (Robin Tunney) moving to Los Angeles with her father (Cliff De Young) and his wife.
+Later we learn that Sarah’s real mother passed away during childbirth.
+Sarah goes to school and we learn that she is a bit of a loner.
 She tries to befriend the trio of outcasts, but they ignore her.

 The trio is actually witches.
-Bonnie (Neve Campbell) is reading a horoscope, which is telling them they will make a discovery and she thinks it will be their fourth so they can conjure up some stronger spells.
-Nancy Downs (Fairuza Balk) isn’t so sure and Rochelle (Rachel True) is pretty indifferent.
+Bonnie (Neve Campbell) is reading a horoscope, which tells them they will make a discovery and she thinks it will be their fourth so they can conjure up some stronger spells.
+Nancy Downs (Fairuza Balk) isn’t so sure and Rochelle (Rachel True) is indifferent.

-In class Bonnie sees Sarah making a pencil stand on its own and she knows that Sarah must be their fourth.
-Sarah is also hit on by Chris Hooker (Skeet Ulrich).
+In class, Bonnie sees Sarah making a pencil stand on its own and she knows that Sarah is the one.
+Sarah is hit on by a popular guy, Chris Hooker (Skeet Ulrich).
 He warns her about hanging out with the witches.
-Nancy warns her about how much of a scumbag Chris actually is as well.
+The trio approach Sarah after school.
+Interestingly, Nancy warns Sarah about how much of a scumbag Chris actually is as well.
+An added element is that they say the same phrase, Nancy and Chris, just the opposite.

-The first thing that I really want to point out about this film is that it feels really 90’s.
+That is where I’ll leave my recap and introduction to the characters.
+The first thing that I want to point out about this film is that it feels really 90’s.
 I guess it is fitting that it came out right in the middle of the decade.
 It is also interesting that it came out the same year as Scream, with Campbell and Ulrich both starring in that film as well.
+I’m not sure if I saw this before or after, but that connection was made for me soon after.

-Even watching this film 20+ years later, this film actually still holds up.
+Where I want to then start would be that even watching this film 30+ years later, this film still holds up.
 A big aspect of this film is bullying in multiple forms.
 Sarah is bullied by Chris who makes up a rumor that they had sex.
 There are stories like this where people have killed themselves on rumors like this.
-Bonnie is mostly ignored due to her thinking she is ugly ands self-conscious about her scars.
+Bonnie is mostly ignored due to her thinking she is ugly and self-conscious about her scars.
 Nancy is bullied for being different and Rochelle for being a minority.
 It is crazy how relevant this aspect of the film is still to this day.

-One last concept in the film is that I love it is set at a Catholic high school.
-They don’t really play that up much and we never see any of the nuns or priests scolding the girls, but I think it is an interesting setting for a coven.
+Another concept in the film is that I love it is set at a Catholic high school.
+They don’t play that up much and we never see any of the nuns or priests scolding the girls, outside of them talking in class, but I think it is an interesting setting for a coven.
 I definitely feel the film is aware of this and playing on that perversion of religion.

 My Rating: 8 out of 10